PM360 ELITE 100

 Confidentiality: Any proprietary data submitted will be kept strictly confidential.
 Any information that will be published about the selected nominees will be subject to final approval by the nominee/nominator.

 Fees: Each submission costs $495 (after 2/23 an additional $200 late fee will be added for a total fee of $695)

 Nominees in Multiple Categories: A nominee may be entered in more than one category.
 However, each person requires only a single application statement no matter how many categories for which they choose to be considered.
 You will simply be able to check multiple categories on the submission form when you enter.

 Nominees in the Marketing Team Category: Please list all of the names, titles and companies for the nominees in the Marketing Team category on the submission statement.
 On the entry form you can just list something like, “The XXXX Brand Team.”

 - How well does it demonstrate why the nominated person fits into at least one of the available categories?

 - Why is the person or team considered influential or worthy of recognition?

-- What are some of his/her greatest achievements throughout his/her entire career?
+- What are some of his/her/their greatest achievements throughout his/her/their entire career?
 Or for the team category: What has the group been able to achieve together?
 (Include examples of how the team came together to master some of the biggest hurdles they have had to face or experienced results that surpassed goals and expectations.)